cepxeo/log4j-scan/README.md

 - Threading support.
 - Extended WAF bypass payloads.
 - Each payload made unique to distinguish which target established connection.
 First 5 symbols of target's hostname MD5 hash included in the payload.
-- Improved output to handle massive output, implemented logging.
+- Improved logging to handle massive output.
 - Added option to run the 'canary' test against known vulnerable endpoint.
 - Implemented the pattern blacklist to ignore while parsing the target lists.